pibarel27/Sign-Language/README.md

 # Sign-Language-Translator

-The Sign Language Translator is my project and the <a href="https://tensorflow.devpost.com/"></a>.
+The Sign Language Translator is my project.
 Its purpose is to allow users to communicate more effectively with their computers and other people.
 To be specific, using this program, you can sign multiple words with one gesture and copy the translated text with the click of a button.
 Additionally, users can video call each other and talk using gestures that get converted into Computer Speech.

 ## Features
 - [x] Hand Gesture Training and Classification